vic-ma/website/content/posts/2025-05-15-introduction/index.md

 ## Crossword construction

 Constructing a crossword puzzle is tricky.
 Constructing a *good* crossword puzzle is even trickier.
 The main difficulty lies in finding words to fill all the rows and columns.

 Initially, it's quite easy, because the grid starts off completely empty; so you are not at all restricted in what words you pick.
 But as you add more and more words to the grid, it becomes harder and harder to fill in the remaining empty spots.
-That's because a remaining row, for example, will have a few of its cells already filled by the intersection columns.
+That's because a remaining row, for example, will have a few of its cells already filled, due to the intersecting columns.
+It's possible that, halfway through the construction process, you realize that one or more row/columns cannot be filled at all!
+In that case, you would need to backtrack and delete some of the intersecting words and try again.

-Now, all that is just to make a ... but for a good one...
+And all that only gets you a valid crossword puzzle.
+In order to make a *good* crossword puzzle, there are many more things to consider.
+For example:

 * Are the words interesting?
 * Are there any words that are so uncommon as to feel unfair?